 Love Is Not Abuse (LINA) is a growing national grassroots coalition of adults (24 years old and over) who want to learn about and prevent dating abuse.
 Members can be active advocates, parents, teachers, government officials, health care workers, or basically any caring adult working with youth

 Our comprehensive programs provide schools, youth organizations, and agencies with the resources necessary to help young people navigate healthy, unhealthy, and abusive relationship behaviors, as well as educate them on their legal rights.

-Launched in 2012 thanks to Blue Shield Blue Cross, the Start Talking campaign began as a four-state initiative in Illinois, New Mexico, Oklahoma and Texas that teaches a comprehensive curriculum to prevent dating abuse.
+Launched in 2012 thanks to Blue Shield Blue Cross, the Start Talking campaign began as a four-state initiative in Illinois, New Mexico, Oklahoma and Texas that taught a comprehensive curriculum to prevent dating abuse.

 We provide a wide range of resources for students and educators alike to give young people the tools to directly change their schools and communities, including handouts, posters, palm cards and beyond, like our Love Is Not Abuse curricula for high school and college students.

 We are a preferred partner of the National Domestic Violence Hotline and loveisrespect.
 Through this program, help is available 24 hours a day, 7 days a week, online, via phone at 1-866-331-9474 and text by texting “loveis” to 22522.